That-Italian-Guy/dungeon-dynamics/_posts/2024-03-08-build-better-d&d-monsters.md

 {% include figure image_path="/assets/images/video-blogs/mm_vlog_001/forge_of_foes.jpg" caption="Mike Shea, Theos Abadia and Scott Fitzgerald Gray's Monster design guide" %}

- But for today, the big takeaway is this: pick a CR before you start your monster design journey.
+ But for today, the big takeaway is this: **pick a CR before you start your monster design journey**.

 ### Monster Building exercise - CR
 Now, let's roll up our sleeves and craft an example to illustrate this concept.
 Our party?
 A seasoned team of five level-five adventurers.
 To face them, we’re going to build a boss monster with a trio of sidekicks.Since this is a boss fight, we want it to be quite challenging - so the Boss is going to be a CR 7 monster and its underlings are going to be CR 2.